Math 120: Statistics --- Chapter 1: Definitions and Data

 • Parameters and statistics are defined as numerical measurements describing characteristics of populations and samples, respectively, with examples like average height or GPA.

-• Variables are introduced as the characteristics being measured, such as height, GPA, or service time at a drive-through, with data representing the actual measurements collected.
+• Variables are introduced as the measured characteristics, such as height or GPA, with data representing the actual values collected for these variables.

-• A word problem involving high school students in the US is presented, distinguishing between parameters (population size) and statistics (sample size, percentage of students texting while driving).
+• A word problem involving high school students is presented, distinguishing between parameters (population size) and statistics (sample size and percentage of students texting while driving).

-• The difference between quantitative (numerical) and categorical (qualitative) data is explained, with quantitative data consisting of numbers representing counts or measurements, while categorical data comprises names or labels.
+• The difference between quantitative (numerical) and categorical (qualitative) data is explained, with quantitative data consisting of numbers representing counts or measurements.

-• The distinction between quantitative and qualitative data is reinforced through examples like age (quantitative), gender (qualitative), car mileage (quantitative), car color (qualitative), and football player shirt numbers (quantitative).
+• Examples of variables like age (quantitative), gender (qualitative), car mileage (quantitative), car color (qualitative), and shirt numbers of football players (quantitative) are used to illustrate the distinction.

 35:00